monksoffunk/Voyager/README.md

  * Follows good practices for circuitry design for a stable, reliable result
  * Fuse prevents mistakes in assembly from blowing up a computer (hopefully)

-# Things required for building your own
+# Things required for assembly of a full keyboard

-The bare minimum:

- * Around 65 switches or so
+ * 66 switches, or less depending on layout
- * Case, keycaps, cable, stabilizer, etc
+ * Case, keycaps, cable, stabilizers, plate
  * The PCB itself
- * All the parts in the parts list
- * Soldering iron and solder
+ * Soldering iron, solder, flux
  * Desoldering wick/solder sucker for mistakes
  * Soldering skill for surface-mount devices

-Optional:

- * The parts in the per-key LED and RGB underglow section
+ * Parts in the parts list, and optional parts lists

 # The parts list

  * 2	22pf 0805 capacitors